 The World of Llowellen provides an equal context and home for all races.
 Llowellen is not a world that is dominated by humans with the demi-human races existing as fringe citizens or as the remnants of ancient but long lost civilizations.
 The World of Llowellen gives each race a home and a culture that is unique to them.
 Players who like to play gnomes will find that they have their own continent, their own nations, and their own cultures, histories and societies – and so too, do the elves, dwarves, litorians, sibeccai and all other races.

 But humans are not forgotten or neglected.
-The beautiful continent of Anaru, a land of arid desert, humid rain-forested mountains, warm, stunningly beautiful coastal regions, dotted with islands and barrier reefs is home to the humans of Llowellen.
-They are a relatively isolated people, with a tumultuous relationship with the Kalanese sea-faring elves, some of whom trade with them, but many of whom take them for slaves.
+The beautiful continent of Anaru is home to the humans of Llowellen; a land of arid desert, humid mountains, and stunningly beautiful coasts, dotted with islands and barrier reefs.
+Humans are a relatively isolated people, who share a tumultuous relationship with the Kalanese sea-faring elves, some of whom trade with them, but many of whom take the humans for slaves.

 The World of Llowellen offers three different themed levels of play.
-Players might play traditional Mortal characters such as humans and halflings or faen and verrik, but they might also play the Fey or Heavenborn races.
+Players might play traditional characters such as humans and halflings, but they might also play the Fey and Heavenborn races.

-The Fey are a collection of fairy races who were once charged, by the Mother Goddess, with the stewardship of the Mortal peoples.
-The Fey pay little attention to the political boundaries drawn by the Mortal races, and they have national borders of their own drawn upon the ley lines of the planet and not influenced by river or coastline.
-Their society has since become split into an aggressive schism with differing views on how to fulfill their responsibilities.
+The Fey are a collection of fairy races who were once charged, by the Mother Goddess, with the stewardship of mankind.
+They pay little attention to the political boundaries drawn by men; they have national borders of their own drawn upon the ley lines of the planet and not influenced by river or coastline.
+Fey society has suffered an aggressive schism with two factions vying for political supremacy.

-The Seelie Court, ruled by Queen Titiana, remain loyal to the Goddess.
-They seek to protect the environment and wild places of the earth, to gently support and guide the Mortal peoples to do the same, but to otherwise refrain from meddling in Mortal affairs.
-The Seelie Court is held on the slopes of Mount Anwen, the tremendous World-Mountain that rises out of the Kalani Ocean south-west of the Feyen Isles.
+The Seelie Court, ruled by Queen Titiana, remains loyal to the Goddess.
+They seek to protect the wild places of the earth, to gently support and guide mankind to do the same, but to otherwise refrain from meddling in mankind’s affairs.
+The Seelie Court is held upon the slopes of Mount Anwen, the tremendous World-Mountain that rises out of the Kalani Ocean south-west of the Feyen Isles.

 The Unseelie Court, ruled by The Sand King, is held in the sprawling metropolis of Ishtaduk, in the deserts of Farid.
-They interpret the Goddess’ will very differently, and as protectors of the Mortal people they wish to educate the Mortals.
-They teach them agriculture and magic, engineering and warfare, and in return they expect gratitude in the form of worship.
+They interpret the Goddess’ will very differently, and as protectors of mankind they wish to educate them.
+These fairies teach men agriculture and magic, engineering and warfare, and in return they expect gratitude, obedience and worship.
 The nobles of the Unseelie Court install themselves as living God-Kings whose very word is the law.

-The Heavenborn races are angels and devils, who have chosen the World of Llowellen as a battlefield on which to fight their eternal Ever-After War, each struggling to win the hearts and souls of the Mortal peoples.
-A Heavenborn Campaign would appeal to players who want to explore the outer planes, in addition to the mortal material world.
+The Heavenborn races are angels and devils who have chosen the World of Llowellen as a battlefield on which to fight their eternal Ever-After War, each struggling to win the hearts and souls of mankind.
+A Heavenborn Campaign may appeal to players who want to explore the outer planes, in addition to the Prime Material World.

 The World of Llowellen has a living history.
-Whereas most campaign settings are designed at a fixed point in time, Llowellen is designed from the ancient days of the earliest civilizations all the way to a modern world with aircraft, mass media and the Internet.
-This book details the Old World, future books will focus on the Ages to come.
+Whereas most campaign settings are designed at a fixed point in time.
+Llowellen is designed from the ancient days of the earliest civilizations all the way to a modern world with aircraft, mass media and the Internet.
+This book begins to detail the Old World and lays the groundwork for future books.
 This exciting world history has other benefits too: Characters might travel the Fey roads between the years and experience the different Ages from the perspective of time traveling explorers; the characters in one campaign might be the ancestors or descendants of those in another allowing the GM to plot and run an epic generational saga; players might build a castle in one campaign and then visit the ruins of that same castle hundreds of years later in another game.
-Players wishing to play a traditional pseudo medieval/European game can do so in the same campaign setting that also supports players who prefer Ancient World, Victorian, or Modern games – or indeed any era you care to name.
+Players wishing to play a traditional pseudo-Medieval European game can do so in the same campaign setting that also supports players who prefer Ancient World, Victorian or Modern games – or indeed any era that you care to name.

 The World of Llowellen is a campaign setting in which a group can truly invest.
-The world is under constant development, an ambitious project that will take some time and a great deal of love and effort to complete.
+The world is under constant development, an ambitious project that will take at least a lifetime and a great deal of love and effort to complete.

-In many ways every gaming group takes a published setting and tinkers with it until they make it their own.
+In many ways every gaming group who uses a published setting tinkers with it until they make it their own.
 Their own heroes and villains, adventures and stories shape the world in different ways.
 The World of Llowellen is large enough that it can support many of these individual stories.
-Fans and players of The World of Llowellen enjoy an open invitation to submit their adventures, their characters and villains.
-The very best of these will see print in future products or enjoy an online presence at the author’s blog.
-In this way, a group can feel they have a greater sense of investment in the setting than they might have in others.
+Players of the World of Llowellen enjoy an open invitation to submit their own articles and adventures, their own characters and villains, their own organizations and locales.
+The very best of these will see print in future products or enjoy an online presence at the campaign’s Obsidian Portal site.
+In this way a group can own a greater sense of investment in the setting than they might have in others.